craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/plugin-descriptor.rst

   Available values are **form-control**, **form-datasource**, **preview-app**, **site-filter** and **site-context**
 - ``installation.parentXpath`` is an XPath selector for the element where the plugin will be added, required when installation-type is *preview-app*
-- ``installation.elementXpath`` is an XPath selector to check if the plugin is already present in the configuration and also used to remove the config when the plugin is uninstalled.
-Required when installation-type is *preview-app*
+- ``installation.elementXpath`` is an XPath selector to check if the plugin is already present in the configuration and used to remove the config when the plugin is uninstalled
-- ``installation.element.name`` is the element name to be wired in your site configuration file so the plugin will show up in Studio
+- ``installation.element.name`` is the element name to be wired in your project configuration file so the plugin will show up in Studio
   Available values are **control** (for *form-control* installation type), **datasource** (for *form-datasource* installation type) and for *preview-app* installation type, the start of the section the plugin needs to be inserted in, e.g. *configuration*, etc.
 - ``installation.element.children`` contains any number of **name** and **children** describing your plugin, such as the icon to be used by your plugin if applicable, or the plugin location, where: